stkim1988/IndoorVehiclePositioning/README.md

 Note that the color results (perspective/orthographic bird's eye view) in the videos below are for visualization purposed to aid understanding, and only a binary segmentation map from capured fish-eye image is used overall stages of the proposed system. <br />

 #### 1. 1:18 Testbed
 We built a testbed that has a 1/18 scale of an indoor parking lot, and used diecast toy cars that have the same 1/18 scale as the environment.
-There are 4x4 pillars at 42cm( 7.56m in real scale) intervals along the horizontal and vertical directions.
-The pillars in testbed is represented by the rantangles in result videos to help understanding the loaclization results.<br />
+There are 4x4 pillars at 42cm(7.56m in real scale) intervals along the horizontal and vertical directions.<br />

 Below are demo videos of our indoor vehicle localization results in 1:18 scaled testbed.
-In this experiment, our trained SegNet[1] is used to obtain vehicles region as inputs of the proposed system.
-The demo videos consists of multiple windows as shown in figures below.<br />
+In this experiment, our trained SegNet[1] is used to obtain vehicles region as inputs of the proposed system, and the pillars in testbed were represented by the rantangles in result videos to help understanding the loaclization results.
+The demo videos consisted of multiple windows as shown in figures below.<br />

  - For single camera<br/>
  <img width="360" height="180" src="https://raw.githubusercontent.com/stkim1988/IndoorVehiclePositioning/master/img/singleviewtable.png" ><br />